-Snoring is noise generated by the soft tissues of the airway while we sleep.
+Snoring is noise generated by the soft tissues of the upper airway in the nose and throat while we sleep.

-While snoring is not directly dangerous to our health, it can have devastating effects on relationships and may be the first sign of developing sleep apnea.
+While snoring is not considered a serious health problem on its own, it can negatively impact your bed partner resulting in devastating effects on relationships.
+It may also be the first sign of developing sleep apnoea.

-This is one of our areas of expertise and snoring surgery may help.
+This is one of our areas of expertise and if you're wondering how to stop snoring, snoring surgery may help.

 - You're too embarrassed to share a room with friends or family on trips away because of snoring